2010 Cybersecurity Watch Survey News Item

 January 25, 2010 • Article

 More than 500 respondents, including business and government executives, professionals and consultants, participated in the survey.
-The survey is a cooperative effort of CSO, the U.S. Secret Service, Software Engineering Institute CERT® Program at Carnegie Mellon University and Deloitte's Center for Security & Privacy Solutions, a new security solutions innovation center.
+The survey is a cooperative effort of CSO, the U.S. Secret Service, Software Engineering Institute CERT® Division at Carnegie Mellon University, and Deloitte's Center for Security & Privacy Solutions, a new security solutions innovation center.

 "Coupled with organizations' misperceptions of the effectiveness of current security models, the survey suggests that most entities employ traditional 'wall-and-fortress' approaches to security," said Ted DeZabala, principal, Deloitte & Touche LLP and national leader of Deloitte's Security & Privacy services.
 "Organizations can take a more effective approach by looking at themselves as cyber criminals do, focusing on what assets are at risk of leaving the organization through the IT environment as well as the threats entering the organization through the same means.
 In other words, a risk-based approach."